-- TEXTURES – The most common powder coating textures include sand, wrinkle, and river.
-Of the three, sand has the roughest texture, the river texture offers the smoothest finish, and wrinkle falls between the two.
+- TEXTURES – The most common powder coating textures include sand, wrinkle (or fine texture), and coarse texture (also called river texture).
+Of the three, sand has the roughest texture to touch, the coarse texture offers the smoothest finish to touch, and wrinkle falls between the two.

 Uses: Interior and exterior (when specified) architectural applications, electronics enclosures and consumer goods.